Not sure if Carstar is right for you?

 Potential Mitigations

-• A business advisor can help you evaluate the maturity and stability of the franchise system you are considering.
+• A business advisor can help you evaluate the management team's experience as detailed in Item 2.

 Possible Fad Business